Testing & Assurance / Cybersecurity Audit

 Every layer of your security programme.

 A cybersecurity audit covers more than technical controls.
-We assess governance, operations, compliance, and third-party risk to give you a complete picture of your security posture.
+We assess governance, operations, compliance, and third-party cyber risk to give you a complete picture of your security posture and the security measures that need strengthening.

 Review of security policies, standards, procedures, and governance structure.
 We assess whether your documentation reflects reality and whether accountability is clear across your organisation.

-Assessment of network security, endpoint protection, identity and access management, encryption, logging, and detection capability against your threat model and applicable frameworks.
+Assessment of network security, data security, endpoint protection, identity and access management, encryption, logging, and detection capability against your threat model and applicable security framework requirements.

 Mapping your current controls to the requirements of ISO 27001, Essential Eight, APRA CPS 234, or whichever framework applies.
 We identify genuine gaps, not theoretical deficiencies.